 - Clean grout;

 - Wash or otherwise clean window treatments; and

 - Wash windows, making sure to also clean window screens and tracks.

 A spotless home that looks and smells freshly clean will be highly appealing to potential buyers.

 Clean carpets don’t just look better–they smell better too, freshening your whole home.
 Whether you rent a carpet cleaner yourself or hire professional cleaners, it’s a cost that will pay off in the long run.

 Once your home is decluttered and spotlessly clean, it’s time to make some final adjustments.
 You want your home to seem as big, bright, warm, and welcoming as possible.
 The way to do that is to stage it.

 If you have the money to hire professional stagers, the cost can be worthwhile.
 They are trained to look at homes objectively and make minor decor changes that can appeal to buyers.
+Also, consider hiring professional cleaners like MaidThis that are affordable and yet have a lot of positive reviews – it will add up to your home’s overall value.
 They also have access to an inventory of neutral home accessories that you can rent as needed.
 However, if you don’t have the budget for professional home staging there are things you can do on your own.

 Rearrange The Furniture

 Critically look at your furnishings.
 Are there any that can be removed?
 If so, stash them in your storage container.
 Rearrange the remaining pieces to make your home look larger and to improve traffic flow.